Zioan vs Slack: Self-Hosted Workspace vs Cloud Chat

 Slack is a communication tool.
 It does messaging well, but your team still needs separate apps for documents (Notion, Google Docs), project management (Asana, Jira), CRM (HubSpot, Salesforce), and calendars (Google Calendar).
 That means multiple logins, multiple billing dashboards, and context scattered across tools.

-Zioan bundles chat, documents, kanban boards, CRM, calendars, code snippets, and guest portals into one application.
+Zioan bundles chat, documents, kanban boards, CRM, calendars, code snippets, and a guest portal into one application.
 Everything shares one database, one search (Cmd+K), and one permission system.
 When someone mentions a task in chat, you can click through to the board.
 When you write a document, you can link it to related tasks and discussions.

 Data ownership and hosting